makeplane/plane/ENV_SETUP.md

 ## Updates​

-- The environment variable NEXT_PUBLIC_API_BASE_URL has been removed from both the web and space projects.
 - The naming convention for containers and images has been updated.
 - The plane-worker image will no longer be maintained, as it has been merged with plane-backend.
 - The Tiptap pro-extension dependency has been removed, eliminating the need for Tiptap API keys.